Port: Port Canaveral FL

 Our Reunion page on the JHS website also

 provides a lot of information and news about our previous Reunion.
+Be

-Be sure to stop by and see what's new.
+sure to stop by and see what's new.

-We have a page on the JHS Website is dedicated to our classmates
+We have a page on the JHS Website is dedicated to our classmates who

-who have passed away: JHS Memorial.
-We
+have passed away: JHS Memorial.
+We will

-post on our JHS Memorial page.
+our JHS Memorial page.

 Since we have all gone to the social media Facebook, we have a site